 - 1. The piano wire measuring system for beam deflections described in Sec.
 2.5.4 worked extremely well and its use is strongly recommended for future studies. - 2.
 Further investigation is needed to develop a reliable system for measuring the long-term strain of strand in pretensioned, prestressed concrete beams. - 3.
-In view of the importance of prestress losses in both camber calculations and in fatigue stress range determinations, an improved knowledge of prestress loss is required.
-The rapid introduction of new materials such as high strength concretes, low-relaxation strands, high range water reducing admixtures, fly ash, silica fumes, and strain gain accelerators means that early prestress loss
+In order to accurately predict prestress loss by the AASHTO procedure, a formula for calculating the relaxation loss for low-relaxation strand such as

-- studies are becoming very outdated.
-A comprehensive study of current prestress losses is recommended. - 4.
-The Texas SDHPT should use the program CAMBER to predict the time dependent camber of beams.
-The field engineer, fabricator, and contractor should update this prediction by using actual construction times and concrete strengths as they become known to ensure proper project control.
+- that proposed in the PCI Design Handbook needs to be adopted. - 4.
+The Texas SDHPT's design program, PSTRS10, needs to be modified for the use of low-relaxation strand if the prestress loss and maximum camber are going to be accurately predicted. - 5.
+The Texas SDHPT should use the program in Appendix B to predict the time dependent camber of beams.
+The field engineer, fabricator, and contractor should update the prediction by using actual construction times and concrete strengths as they become known to ensure proper project control.